Red-team-401d6/Scripts/README.md

 # Script Repo
-Repository contains all script, and commands use to  gatther information and test vulneravilities during Red Team Exercise
+This repository contains all scripts and commands used to  gather information and test vulnerabilities during Red Team Exercise

-## Techonoligies Used
+## Technologies Used
-* Namp
+* Nmap
 * Wireshark
 * Metasploit